-None of our officers or directors have received or, prior to our initial business combination, will receive any cash compensation for services rendered to us.
-We will pay our sponsor up to \$10,000 per month for office space, administrative and support services.
-Our sponsor, officers and directors, or any of their respective affiliates, will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
-In connection with the closing of this offering, our sponsor intends to grant sponsor LLC equity interests to our independent directors and director nominees that collectively comprise approximately % of the outstanding equity interests in our sponsor.
+None of our executive officers or directors have received or, prior to our initial business combination, will receive any cash compensation for services rendered to us.
+We pay our sponsor up to \$10,000 per month for office space, administrative and support services.
+Our sponsor, officers and directors, or their respective affiliates will be reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf such as identifying potential target businesses and performing due diligence on suitable business combinations.
 Our audit committee will review on a quarterly basis all payments that were made to our sponsor, officers, directors or our or any of their affiliates.
+Any such payments prior to an initial business combination will be made using funds held outside the trust account.
+Other than quarterly audit committee review of such reimbursements, we do not expect to have any additional controls in place governing our reimbursement payments to our directors and executive officers for their out-of-pocket expenses incurred in connection with our activities on our behalf in connection with identifying and consummating an initial business combination.
+Other than these payments and reimbursements, no compensation of any kind, including finder's and consulting fees, will be paid by the company to our sponsor, executive officers and directors, or their respective affiliates, prior to completion of our initial business combination.